Read about our update schedules here.

 In technology contexts, a system demonstrates resilient behavior by continuing to function or quickly return to a stable state even if individual pieces in the system fail.
 Code and configuration defects can create unexpected (and unwanted) behavior, as can network and hardware issues.
 As a result, every component in your architecture has the potential to fail.

-You can improve the resilience of your Salesforce solutions by focusing on three key habits: incident response, continuity planning, and application lifecycle management.
+You can improve the resilience of your Salesforce solutions by focusing on three key habits: application lifecycle management, incident response, and continuity planning.

 Application Lifecycle Management